hydropero/hydropero.github.io/_posts/2020-11-04-SafelyScriptingNASbackup.md

 For my purposes and many others, accessing your NAS may require authentication.
 This imposes the issue of providing proper authentication to our script without leaving credentials sitting naked and afraid.
 My solution makes use of Task Scheduler to securely apply credentials and automate the script.

-Here is how this can be achieved conceptually.
-A task will be created within Task Manager to run our PowerShell script at daily interval (the frequency can be adapted to your needs).
-When creating this task provide the  **administrative** credentials necessary to access the NAS drive.
+Here is how this can be achieved conceptually: A task will be created within Task Manager to run our PowerShell script at daily interval (the frequency can be adapted to your needs).
+When creating this task, provide the  **administrative** credentials necessary to access the NAS drive.
 This process is outlined in the screenshots below.

 ![My helpful screenshot](\assets\images\post_AutoBackupNAS\taskscheduler1.PNG)
 **Select Create Task**